BirdTho/rose-engine/README.md

 * Color the paths based on Z depth, so that they don't all look one color
 * Make 3d representation of cute surface (not whole surface) and (without the tool edge)
 * Support other flavors of GCode
+* Use movement tangent to adjust feed rate by taking the upward/downward component into account and blending horizontal feedrate with vertical plunge rate.
+* Reversible direction of cutting (Climb vs conventional.
+This only cuts counterclockwise because that is what happens when you sweep theta from 0 - 360.)
+* More patterns, richer pattern system

+### Adding patterns
+All patterns are in `src/rose/wheels.ts`
+They all take the form of an equation:
+`(theta: number) => number` with 0 <= theta <= 2PI and the output being in the range [0, 1], preferrably where f(0) === f(2PI) so the pattern can tile.
+See code for examples.

 ### For you to explore:
 Look at ThreeJSViewLathed.tsx if you want to see the 3d mesh generation code I was messing with.